 MONROE, Iowa (AP)– This swath of southeast Iowa isn’t supposed to be a nailbiter for Democrats.

-For more than a years, voters in the college town of Iowa City powered Democratic prospects to Congress.
-But that changed this month when conservatives who dominate the more rural parts of the district ended up in droves, excited to support President Donald Trump and other Republican politicians on the tally.
+For more than a years, citizens in the college town of Iowa City powered Democratic candidates to Congress.
+That changed this month when conservatives who dominate the more rural parts of the district turned out in droves, excited to support President Donald Trump and other Republicans on the tally.

 Almost 3 weeks after Election Day, a winner hasn’t been declared in Iowa’s 2nd Congressional District.
-That suggests the unanticipated strength Republican politicians demonstrated in Home races throughout the nation, removing at least 10 Democratic incumbents and dashing Speaker Nancy Pelosi’s bold prediction of broadening her majority by double digits.
+That suggests the unanticipated strength Republicans demonstrated in Home races throughout the nation, removing at least 10 Democratic incumbents and dashing Speaker Nancy Pelosi’s strong prediction of expanding her majority by double digits.

 “It’s the Trump aspect,” Jasper County Republican Chairman Thad Nearmyer stated on his farm outside Monroe.
 “Individuals were incredibly thrilled to elect the president.”